top of page

 This project is supported by the Commonwealth Government’s Bushfire Recovery for Wildlife and Habitat Community Grants program, FAWNA NSW Inc, and the NSW National Parks and Wildlife Service.

-To date five landholders have requested support under this program and primary treatment works are progressing well.
+To date three landholders have requested support under this program and primary treatment works are progressing well.

 Nulla Creek Riverbank Erosion Control